Search teams persevere as death toll in Florida condo collapse rises to 9 - Up News Info

 Article content

 The report estimated it would cost $9.1 million to make the recommended repairs.
-Berger said the board had taken out a $12 million line of credit to pay for the repairs and asked owners to pay $80,000 each.
 Work had started on replacing the roof, but the pandemic slowed the project, she said.

 Satellite data from the 1990s showed the building was sinking 1 to 3 millimeters per year, while surrounding buildings were stable, according to Florida International University professor Shimon Wdowinski.

-Gregg Schlesinger, a lawyer and former general contractor who specializes in construction-failure cases, said other factors could have contributed to the collapse, but it was clear to him that the structural issues identified in the 2018 report were the main cause.
+Gregg Schlesinger, a lawyer and former general contractor who specializes in construction-failure cases, said it was clear to him that the structural issues identified in the 2018 report were the main cause.

 He said investigations and the inevitable lawsuits will eventually paint a full picture of what caused the disaster.